contactlab/stylelint-config-uxd/README.md

 ## Rules

 The configuration extends the default [stylelint-config-standard](https://github.com/stylelint/stylelint-config-standard) rules.
+A more comprehensive list of examples is available in the [examples](https://github.com/contactlab/stylelint-config-uxd/tree/master/examples) folder.

 Package specific rules can be found in `/src` folder.